 Faulty Integrated Sound Card or Connector

 A lot of the time, when a computer component or peripheral breaks, replacing it is usually the best and most efficient option.
 Repairs are often either impossible, or they are just too expensive and time-consuming to be worth the time and money that goes into them.

-Now, hardware problems that have to do with a motherboard’s integrated sound card or with one of the audio connectors aren’t very common, and if there is a problem with the motherboard straight out of the box, the warranty will ensure that you get a new, fully functional motherboard.
+Now, hardware problems that have to do with a motherboard’s integrated sound card or with one of the audio connectors aren’t very common.
+Also, if there is a problem with the motherboard straight out of the box, the warranty will ensure that you get a new, fully functional motherboard.

-However, if something goes wrong somewhere along the road, and you don’t want to deal with the hassle of getting a new motherboard or having your PC out of commission while it is “in the shop,” just buying a sound card could save you time and, possibly, even money.
+However, if something goes wrong somewhere along the road and you don’t want to deal with the hassle of getting a new motherboard or having your PC out of commission while it’s “in the shop,” just buying a sound card could save you time and, possibly, even money.

 Audio Quality – Do I Need a Sound Card?

 That said, as far as the audio quality itself is concerned, both the sound card and the speakers/headphones are important.
 You could get a more precise and more immersive sound by buying a good sound card, but if you want to get the most out of it, you’d need to invest in quality speakers/headphones as well.
 This would be a hefty and tricky investment since the benefits are dubious and subjective.

-On the other side, if you’re thinking about getting a sound card because your motherboard’s integrated audio solution lacks the necessary connectors or because it’s not working correctly, then a new dedicated sound card could make your life easier.
+On the other side, if you’re thinking about getting a sound card because your motherboard’s integrated audio solution lacks the necessary connectors or because it’s not working correctly, a new dedicated sound card could make your life easier.

 Ultimately, only you can decide whether a pricey sound card and high-end audio gear are worth buying for the sake of enhanced sound quality alone.
-On the other hand, if you’re considering it because you want to replace an inadequate or faulty integrated sound card, then getting a dedicated sound card could save you both time and money.
+On the other hand, if you’re considering it because you want to replace an inadequate or faulty integrated sound card, getting a dedicated sound card could save you both time and money.